stereoabuse/ehr-buddy/README.md

 <h1 align="center">EHR Buddy</h1>

-<p align="center">Minimal local EHR for solo mental health practice.<br/>No cloud, no accounts, no subscriptions — just a desktop app that stores everything on your machine.</p>
+<p align="center">Minimal local EHR for solo mental health practice.</p>

 ## What it does

 - **Client roster & records** -- searchable list with diagnosis, last-seen, unpaid balance, and unsigned-note counts; per-client contact, emergency, and insurance details
-- **Progress notes** -- structured form covering observations (cognitive, affect, mood, interpersonal, functional), content discussed, interventions, treatment plan, risk, and medications, with CPT code and fee.
+- **Progress notes** -- structured form covering observations, content, interventions, treatment plan, risk, and medications, with CPT code and fee.
 Sign-off locks the note; later changes are recorded as dated, append-only amendments
-- **Diagnoses** -- ICD-10 autocomplete for chapters F and Z, refreshable from the NIH/NLM clinical-tables API
+- **Diagnoses** -- ICD-10 autocomplete
 - **Per-client documents** -- upload PDFs or images (PDF, PNG, JPG, HEIC) tagged as consent, ROI, intake, or other
 - **Clinician profile** -- credentials, NPI, tax ID, and default fee schedule
 - **Billing** -- inline paid toggle on the Sessions tab and per-client Billing tab with unpaid balance and bulk "mark all paid"